Building and maintaining muscle is necessary for all of us, especially as we age. And the earlier we start, the better.

 - A study published in Cancer Epidemiology Biomarkers and Preventionsuggested that the more muscle men have, the lower their risk of death from cancer.

-- A study published in BMJsuggested that weight training can improve long-term balance in older adults.
+- A published in BMJsuggested that weight training can improve long-term balance in older adults.

-- A 2017 study in the Journal of Endocrinology suggested that having muscle can improve insulin sensitivity and glucose tolerance.
+- A suggested that having muscle can improve insulin sensitivity and glucose tolerance.

 The amount of weight you use depends on how many repetitions you’re aiming for.
 You want to lift enough weight so that the last repetition is really tough and you feel like you couldn’t do one more.
 Naturally, you’ll need to use a heavier dumbbell for 6 repetitions than you will for 12, even though you’re doing the same exercise.